TheoNDionne/GoliathTemplate/README.md

 ------------------------------------------------
 ## ***Geneology & Credits***

 This template takes its roots in a template crafted by the wise **Prof. David Sénéchal** (Université de Sherbrooke) which was forked circa 2013.
 More recently, it was updated by my dear friend **Jérôme Leblanc** (2025) who among many things fixed some pesky bugs and merged the template with my favorite "old faitful" template [TeX-JAM](https://github.com/LJerome94/TeX-JAM).
 Since I realized that I also needed to write my thesis eventually, I started working on the template, tweaking some fonts and figured that I might aswell make something that can benefit others along the way.
+The shortform template is simply a minor variation of the longform template.
+Moreover, I was directly inspired by **Antoine de Lagrave** (2025) for the choice of Libertinus as a font and for his minimal beamer template [UniTeX](https://github.com/antoinedelagrave/UniTeX).

 ## ***License***